 Dean served five years in the Royal Australian Air Force before founding Australia’s Indigenous business accelerator, Barayamal – now known as a world leader in Indigenous Entrepreneurship.
-Dean is an action-oriented entrepreneur, Microsoft RAP Advisory Board Member, CSIRO STEM Award Winner, Indigenous Digital Excellence (IDX) Entrepreneurship Award Winner, and proud Kamilaroi Man from Gunnedah, NSW.
+Dean is an action-oriented entrepreneur, former-Microsoft RAP Advisory Board Member, CSIRO STEM Award Winner, Indigenous Digital Excellence (IDX) Entrepreneurship Award Winner, and proud Kamilaroi Man from Gunnedah, NSW.

 August 2016 - Australia's First Indigenous Startup Weekend, a 54-hour event that had over 40 aspiring Indigenous Entrepreneurs attend to learn how to start a business in a weekend and achieve their self-determination aspirations to break the poverty cycle and help their communities through entrepreneurship.